 Pain is nature’s way of telling you that something is physically wrong with your body.
 It prevents you from doing any activity that worsens the damage caused by an injury.
-Sometimes pain reliably indicates your injury’s location such as where you break an arm.
-However some types of pain do not indicate an injury’s precise location and if it is not severe enough, you may fail to seek medical attention for a serious condition.
+Sometimes pain indicates the location of your injury.
+Such as where you break an arm.
+However, as any personal injury lawyer knows, some pains do not indicate an injury’s precise location and if it is not severe enough, you may not feel it is necessary to seek medical attention for it.

 Understanding the three types of pain will increase your awareness of possible injury to your person and will help you describe it to your doctor.